Sato Kilman: Return to office

-On 11 June 2015, Kilman again became prime minister.
+On 11 June 2015, Kilman became prime minister again.
 He ousted Joe Natuman through a no-confidence vote, having been sacked as foreign minister by Natuman the previous week.

 In October 2015, half of the MPs in Kilman's government, including Deputy Prime Minister Moana Carcasses and several other ministers, were imprisoned for bribery.
 Kilman refused to comment publicly during the case, and allowed convicted MPs to remain in their positions as government ministers right up until the point of their imprisonment.
 His perceived lack of leadership during the crisis, and refusal to take responsibility for corruption within his government, was widely criticised and led to calls for his resignation.

 On 4 September 2023, he returned as prime minister replacing Ishmael Kalsakau.
 Kilman told fellow MPs his top concern would be to "review foreign policy so that it benefitted Vanuatu more", also seeking "new export markets".
 The prime minister election came as a result of a political crisis, leading to former PM Kalsakau's ousting "for actions including signing a security pact with Australia".